 If your layout calls for it, you may want to show the entire sign in form directly on your home page.
 (See Facebook image above for an example of this.)

-However, if you use a “Sign in” link instead, then just reveal the sign in form when the user clicks the link – no need to redirect the user to a new page altogether.
+However, if you use a “Sign in” link instead, yet your sign in form is still relatively simple (as most are and should be), then just reveal the sign in form when the user clicks the link – no need to redirect the user to a new page altogether.

 Name the label “e-mail” if you use the user’s e-mail as account identifier (tip #1 from the simplifying sign up article).